BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 The methodology page was revised with a focus on 2 directions.
 We revised the copy as well as the navigation structure.
 The page was broken up into 3 sections.
 Introduction, tests we run as well as FAQ’s.

 **Why**:
 The original methodology page was a single page outlining the full process.
 Trying to find a simple, easy-to-read structure for this diverse mix of security data and test results was a unique challenge.
 Since the process to evaluate wallets is a lengthy one we decided to break this up into 3 distinct sections.
-The reason for breaking this up would allow for easier readability and navigation.
+This change allowed for easier readability and navigation.
 The copy of the methodology page was also worked on to improve readability by looking for opportunities to simplify the content.

 ##### About:
 The about page showcases the team behind the project as well as any public   interviews or podcasts as well as who the sponsors are of the project.